 A broken heart can hurt like no other pain, and it can be hard to mend.
 Your heart may have several cracks.
 Some more or less defined.
 The reasons can vary.

-Some people can live with a broken heart all of their life, others find it near impossible.
+Some people can live with a broken heart all of their life, others find it near impossible to cope.
 The impact can be emotional and physical.
 We can develop broken heart syndrome with chest pain and angina.
 Some people are said to have died of a broken heart.

 1. Reasons for a broken heart

-There are many reasons why we may feel broken-hearted, and most, you will know, will have to do with love.
+There are many others reasons why we may feel broken-hearted, and most, you will know, will have to do with love.
 It does not necessarily have to be love in an intimate relationship.
-It can also be the love between good friends or relatives.
+It can also be the love (or lack of) between good friends or relatives.